-The ability of a person - resulting from proper training and regular practice - to carry out complex, well-organized patterns of behaviour efficiently and adaptively, in order to achieve some end or goal.
+The ability of a person - resulting from competent training and sufficient regular practice - to carry out complex, well-organized patterns of behaviour efficiently and adaptively, in order to achieve some end or goal.

 Social Environment:

 The complex network of real and virtual human interaction - at a communal or larger group level - which operates for reasons of tradition, culture, business, pleasure, information exchange, institutional organization, legal procedure, governance, human betterment, social progress and spiritual enlightenment, etc.